 Traditionally, the pre-manufactured beaded wainscot panels were in homes everywhere growing up!
 They were in dining rooms, living rooms, powder rooms, the list can go on and on.
 In fact, many people's parents owned multiple homes and with wainscot applications in all of them.
 The unfortunate part is how outdated they've become, unless dressed up from the original white or natural wood tones.

 As design trends continue to evolve, we have seen that the wainscot application continue to have a presence.
 From interiors to exteriors the half wall modification can really update the look and feel of any space!

-As previously mentioned, we have seen wainscoting can really establish and anchor a room.
+As previously mentioned, we have seen that wainscoting can really establish and anchor a room.
 There are traditional options varying from no panel, raised panel, flat panel or beaded.
-There are more modern or industrial applications with unique mill work, metal panels, and framed corrugated panels.
-The application can be applied to a quarter, half or even the entire wall making a dramatic accent to any space.
+There are more modern or industrial applications with unique millwork, metal panels and framed corrugated panels.
+The application can be applied to a quarter, half or even the entire wall, making a dramatic accent to any space.
 It’s a feature wall that ultimately anchors the room and impacts conversations for you as well as any guest.

-So, no matter the direction you choose to take your project, make sure you are looking for a simple yet impactful wainscot treatment.
-And give us your feedback on what applications you tend to gravitate towards!
+No matter the direction you choose to take your interior wainscot project, make sure you are looking for a simple yet impactful wainscot treatment.

 Get in touch with our team and tells us what wainscot applications you are inspired by.
 Our team will work with you to create the perfect wainscot kit for your home project - no matter if it’s interior or exterior!